Cheap VPS Hosting

 Introduction

-Are you searching for a step-by-step guide to install Webmin on Debian 12?
-This simple tutorial is for you!
 Webmin is a free, open-source web-based control panel that simplifies Linux server management right from your browser.
 Its intuitive dashboard lets you handle various configurations, including user accounts, disk quotas, DNS settings, services, web servers, and much more.
 If you're using a LAMP stack, Webmin makes it easy to manage your Apache web server, MySQL, PHP applications, and even technologies like PostgreSQL and Python.
 Plus, you can manage your server remotely from any browser.
-Install Webmin on Debian 12 In this guide, we’ll walk through installing Webmin on an Debian 12 server.
-We'll also cover basic system administration tasks like monitoring your system, adding users with custom permissions, managing packages, and running software or commands on your server.

 Prerequisites